 The insurance cover provided with this card leaves almost nothing to chance and is extremely generous in many of its provisions, appropriate to the probable high-end lifestyle of the typical cardholder.

 The card’s privileges don’t stop at travel benefits.
 Some of these additional benefits may be subject to change, but at the time of writing they also include:

-This card is really in a class of its own because of the high rewards earning rate, the flexibility to transfer to other reward schemes (including, particularly, Qantas Frequent Flyer) and the truly valuable complimentary travel, insurance and other benefits.
-But if the extremely high annual fee is just too much, you could take a look at other high income cards, such as the NAB Qantas Rewards Signature Card, the Westpac Altitude Black Credit Card or the St. George Amplify Signature Credit Card, all of which have fewer benefits but significantly lower annual fees.
+This card is really in a class of its own because of the high rewards earning rate, the flexibility to transfer to other reward schemes (including, particularly, Qantas Frequent Flyer), and the truly valuable complimentary travel, insurance, and other benefits.
+But if the extremely high annual fee is just too much, you could take a look at other high-income cards, such as the NAB Qantas Rewards Signature Card, the Westpac Altitude Black Credit Card, or the St. George Amplify Signature Credit Card, all of which have fewer benefits but significantly lower annual fees.

-If you’re a well-heeled frequent traveller who likes to enjoy life’s luxuries as well as the peace of mind provided by exceptional travel and purchase insurance cover, the high fee should not be too difficult to justify, especially in the first year when the significant number of bonus points easily covers the fee if used to maximum advantage to purchase Business Class flights or even First Class upgrades.
+If you’re a well-heeled frequent traveller who likes to enjoy life’s luxuries as well as the peace of mind provided by exceptional travel and purchase insurance cover, the high fee should not be too difficult to justify, especially in the first year when the significant number of bonus points easily covers the fee is used to maximum advantage to purchasing Business Class flights or even First Class upgrades.

 Reviewed by Yvonne Taylor

 Overall I find the American Express Platinum Card is very good.
 It has 50 days interest free and the rewards program comes with a return domestic flight once a year, anywhere in Australia, including travel insurance.
 Customer service is good.
 I have been using AMEX for years and I am overall satisfied with them."

 Rewarding for high volume use